 Counce is a tiny town located in the state of Tennessee.
 With a population of 316 people and just one neighborhood, Counce is the 361st largest community in Tennessee.

-Counce is a blue-collar town, with 84.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Counce is generally considered to be a blue-collar town.
+84.73% of the Counce workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Counce is a town of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Counce who work in office and administrative support (5.42%), management occupations (3.45%), and business and financial occupations (3.45%).

-Overall, Counce’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Counce’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Counce doesn't have a public transportation system that people use for their commute.

-The citizens of Counce are slightly less educated than the national average of 21.84% for the average city or town: 15.52% of adults in Counce have a bachelor's degree or advanced degree
+The percentage of adults in Counce with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.52% of adults in Counce have a bachelor's degree or advanced degree.

 The per capita income in Counce in 2022 was $34,525, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $138,100 for a family of four.